SwiftCSS-library/SwiftCSS/readme.md

 * **Flexible Modularity**: Include only the components and utilities you actually need, keeping your CSS bundle lightweight and optimized.

-* **Built-in Responsiveness**: SwiftCSS is designed with responsiveness in mind, ensuring a perfect user experience on any device and screen size.
+* **Built-in Responsiveness**: VegaCSS is designed with responsiveness in mind, ensuring a perfect user experience on any device and screen size.

-* **Ultra Lightweight**: With a minimal footprint, SwiftCSS guarantees fast loading times and a smooth experience for your end users.
+* **Ultra Lightweight**: With a minimal footprint, VegaCSS guarantees fast loading times and a smooth experience for your end users.

 * **Utility-First Approach**: Apply styles directly in your HTML using atomic, reusable classes—no need to write custom CSS.